greenled/portainer-stack-utils/README.md

 ### Debug mode

-**WARNING**: In debug mode the script prints as much information as possible, including configuration values (with Portainer credentials) and Portainer API responses (with sensitive information like authentication token and stacks environment variables).
+In debug mode the script prints as much information as possible to help diagnosing a malfunction.

+**WARNING**: Debug mode will print configuration values (with Portainer credentials) and Portainer API responses (with sensitive information like authentication token and stacks environment variables).
 Avoid using debug mode in CI/CD pipelines, as pipeline logs are usually recorded.

 Debug mode can be enabled through [DEBUG_MODE envvar](#with-envvars) or [-d flag](with-flags).